viniciusfjacinto/dataops-exercise/README.md

 It's important that you save your user information into environment variables using dotenv library

-The script will create two dataframes in the following structure:
+The script will create two dataframes with the following structure:

 1) carros